laboon/CS1632_Spring2018/deliverables/2/deliverable2.md

 Add a short ( < 1 page ) description of issues you faced when writing this code and tests.
 If any tests you wrote fail, they should be included here, along with why you think that they are failing.

 After this, ON A SEPARATE PAGE, include a screen shot of the executed unit tests (this usually means a SCREENSHOT of your terminal - do not just copy and paste the results).
 If a test doesn't pass, it should be included in the concerns section above.
 Ideally, for a perfect grade, all tests should be green (passing).
-However, if you have what you think is a valid test and it is not passing, I would prefer that you include a note (and perhaps comment out the tests) rather than just deleting it.
+However, if you have what you think is a valid test and it is not passing, I would prefer that you include a defect report (in the proper template!) rather than just deleting it.
 Knowing that a defect exists and reporting it is much better than having it discovered by the customer (me)!

 There is no need to print out the code itself.
 It should be on GitHub (or GitLab) BY THE BEGINNING OF CLASS.